Electrical Power and Power Electronics

 High Powered and Ultra-fast Battery Recharging

 The purpose of this research is to investigate and develop new ways of rapidly recharging batteries by taking into account the electrochemistry and physical effects of rapid recharging on the battery.
-The Group has had considerable success in developing a new ultra-fast charging technique using pulsed power electronics to enable lead-acid batteries to be rapidly charged without overcharging, excessive gassing, or overheating.
+The Group has had considerable success in developing a new ultra-fast charging technique using pulsed power electronics to enable batteries to be rapidly charged without overcharging, excessive gassing, or overheating.
 A real-time electronic charge management system prevents overcharging by controlling the rate at which the charge pulses are injected.
 This system substantially reduces gassing of an aqueous electrolyte battery until a level of almost 90% state of charge is reached.
 A 24 kW charger (See picture) has been developed to rapidly recharge large battery installations of between 24 to 72 volts at 800 Ahr capacities in under an hour.
 This work has been a useful foundation for on-going research into the ultra-rapid recharging of lithium batteries used in various transport applications.

 The Electrical Power Group has a long history in electrostatic precipitation, primarily for cleaning up flue gas emissions from power stations.
 This research work includes the improvement in the design of the precipitator and the high voltage electrodes for greater dust collection efficiency by using electrostatic field modelling.
 The other area of research where the Department has made a significant impact in this industry is in the creation of a new high voltage, high power, power supply.

 The conventional 50/60 Hz transformer/rectifier power supply design became the standard issue due to a lack of topological progress since their initial introduction by Frederick Cottrell in the early 1900s.
 However, this kind of unit has severe drawbacks as far as operation is concerned, including, but not limited to:

 - Low quality input currents and low power factor

 - Low power supply efficiency